sini/nixkraken/docs/src/guides/themes.md

 Using the aforementioned options, you can:

 - install custom GitKraken themes
-- select the active theme, including built-in ones and custom themes you've added
+- select the active theme, including built-in ones and custom themes you have added

 This guide explains how to use these options, how they relate to GitKraken's theming model, and provides practical examples.